 Madrid is one of my favorite cities.
 Located right in the center of Spain it is a great place to start a Spanish adventure!
 But first, let’s explore the city.
+Here are a few favorite things to do in Madrid.

-Five Awesome Things to do in Madrid
+Five Awesome Things To Do in Madrid

 This wonderful urban park is filled with leafy trees and grassy green spaces.
 It even has a big pool where you can rent a boat and go for a paddle.
 Retiro is a popular place to lounge in the shade, walk your dog, or go for a run.
 There are several structures in the park which are also worth a look, especially the stunning historic entrance gates.
 Don’t miss the Palacio de Cristal in the center of the park – it often hosts free art exhibits and is absolutely gorgeous.